International Association of Dental Students: History

 In February 1951, the national organization of French stomatology students invited some of their colleagues from other countries to attend their annual meeting in Paris, France, where the Danish, Dutch and Swedish representatives proposed to establish international dental students' organization.
 Such proposal was unanimously welcomed.

 A committee consisting of representatives from Denmark, the Netherlands and the United Kingdom was formed to work out the basic principles on which to build the constitution of the association.
 This constitution was drafted and the first executive committee was elected; Leslie Sorling from Sweden was elected the first president.

 Congress

 Two international meetings take place each year to offer the opportunity for dental students delegates to come together to discuss their current issues and future strategies.
 One of these two meetings is called the Mid Year Meeting (MYM) and usually takes place by the end of each winter, while the other one is the Annual Congress (AC) which takes place by the end of each summer.

+Honorary Life Members

+The title of Honorary Life Member (HLM) is the highest rank within the IADS, awarded to leaders through unanimous voting by the General Assembly.
+This designation recognises leaders who have made enduring and exceptional contributions to the association's mission and objectives.
+According to IADS Bylaws, "Honorary Life Members (HLM) shall be persons who have made distinguished contributions to the Association, and must be appointed unanimously by the General Assembly and shall be ex-officio members of the General Assembly without the right to vote, unless they have been certified as delegates by a Full Member".